BIGmama-technology/Hyko-toolkit/README.md

 ## How to add a new function

-- create a new directory inside `./sdk` with the following naming convention `./sdk/category_name/function_name/version/`
+- Create a new directory inside `./sdk` with the following naming convention `./sdk/category_name/function_name/version/`
-- this directory can contain anything (git repo, helper modules, requirements.txt, etc.), but most importantly it needs to contain `metadata.py` where you define the inputs, params and outputs of your function, a `main.py` where you define the `on_execute`, `on_startup` and `on_shutdown` functions and finally a `Dockerfile` for building your function.
+- This directory can contain anything (git repo, helper modules, requirements.txt, etc.), but most importantly it needs to contain `metadata.py` where you define the inputs, params and outputs of your function, a `main.py` where you define the `on_execute`, `on_startup` and `on_shutdown` functions and finally a `Dockerfile` for building your function.

 `metadata.py`